Pratham2405/IMPPAT_Scraping/README.md

 # IMPPAT_Database_VS
+## Requirements

+To run the provided scripts for extracting and downloading data from the IMPPAT database, ensure your environment meets the following requirements:

+### 1. Python Version

+- **Python 3.8 or higher** is recommended.

+### 2. Python Packages

+Install the following Python packages using `pip`:

+- **selenium**
+  For browser automation and web scraping.

+- **webdriver-manager**
+  Automatically manages the correct version of the ChromeDriver.

+- **pandas**
+  For handling CSV files (used in the second script).

+- **requests**
+  For downloading files from the web.

+### 3. Web Browser

+- **Google Chrome**
+  The scripts use ChromeDriver to automate Chrome.
+Make sure Chrome is installed on your system.

 ## Description of Primary Constraint
 The main challenge behind scraping data from the [IMPPAT](https://cb.imsc.res.in/imppat/) database is the following condition - to download each structure file, one must visit its designated webpage in the database.
 There is no other method to download the structure.
 A virtual screening requires several molecules to be docked/screened against a target receptor.
 Hence, it becomes impractical to manually visit each molecule's webpage to extract its structure.
 Most databases usually have the clickable download link adjacent to the molecule name/ID which makes scraping them more comfortable.